On the positivity of the hypergeometric Veneziano amplitude: Abstract

 \section{Abstract}

-{ Recently, an infinite one-parameter generalisation of the Veneziano amplitude was bootstrapped using as input assumptions an integer mass spectrum, crossing symmetry, high-energy boundedness, and exchange of finite spins.
-This new result was dubbed \textit{hypergeometric Veneziano amplitude}, with the deformation parameter $r$ being a real number.
-Using the partial-wave decomposition and the positivity of said decomposition's coefficients we are able to bound the deformation parameter to $r \geq 0$ and, also, to obtain an upper bound on the number of spacetime dimensions $D \leq 26$, which is the critical dimension of bosonic string theory. }
+{ Recently, an infinite family of one-parameter generalisations of the Veneziano amplitude were bootstrapped using as input assumptions an integer mass spectrum, crossing symmetry, high-energy boundedness, and exchange of finite spins.
+This new result was dubbed the hypergeometric Veneziano amplitude, with a real-valued deformation parameter r.
+For concreteness we work in a setup where the lowest-mass state is a tachyon of mass $m^2_0=-1$ and using the partial-wave decomposition and the positivity of said decomposition's coefficients we are able to bound the deformation parameter to $r \geq 0$ and, also, to obtain an upper bound on the number of spacetime dimensions $D \leq 26$, which is the critical dimension of bosonic string theory. }

 {

 }